KGerhardt/grfmite-rs/README.md

 interesting targets.
 In centromeric and other satellite regions, the worst case involves chunks that run hundreds to thousands of times slower than typical 5 Mbp fragments.
-Especially in high-thread-count deployments, this dramatically harms TIR-Learner's performance, as a few pathological chunks consume the vast majority of total runtime.
+Especially in high-thread-count deployments, this dramatically harms TIR-Learner's performance, as a few pathological chunks consume the vast majority of total runtime while most threads lie idle, having finished processing all non-pathological genome chunks in a fraction of the time.

 This Rust port of GRFMite includes multiple algorithmic improvements that dramatically improve performance while maintaining identical results (see